borgesaugusto/forsys/README.md

 ---
 ## What is ForSys ?
-Forsys can infer membrane stress and cell pressure from a skeletonized microscopy image or a time series.
+ForSys can infer membrane stress and cell pressure from a skeletonized microscopy image or a time series.

 ##  Documentation:
 Available at